 Diagram

-This diagram shows the flow of traffic between a local Firefox process and a remote web server over an SSH connection established between the local SSH daemon and the remote SSH daemon.
+This diagram shows the traffic flow between a local Firefox process and a remote web server over an SSH connection established between the local SSH daemon and the remote SSH daemon.
 The traffic from the local Firefox process is encapsulated in the SSH tunnel, which provides encryption and security for the data being transmitted.
 The encapsulated data is sent over the internet using TCP port 22 from the local system to the remote system, where it is received by the remote SSH daemon and forwarded to the web server listening on TCP port 80.
 The boxes in the diagram represent the different components involved in the communication, and the labels show the TCP ports used for the connections between those components.

 Netsh Port Proxies